Nils Höglander: Playing career

 Höglander made his NHL debut and scored his first NHL goal on 13 January 2021, in the Canucks' season opener against the Edmonton Oilers.
 On 18 May, Höglander was awarded the Pavel Bure Most Exciting Player Award by Canucks fans.

 In the 2022–23 season, Höglander played 25 games with the Canucks, in addition to 45 games with the Canucks' American Hockey League (AHL) affiliate, the Abbotsford Canucks.
 A restricted free agent, Höglander re-signed with the Canucks on a two-year, $2.2 million contract on 9 July 2023.

 Höglander had a successful 2023–24 season, setting a career high in goals (24) and points (36).
 The Canucks qualified for the Stanley Cup playoffs for the first time in his career, where he had one goal and one assist in 13 games before the Canucks were eliminated by the Edmonton Oilers.
 On 6 October 2024, Höglander signed a three-year, $9 million contract extension with Vancouver.

+On 29 June 2026, Höglander was traded to the Nashville Predators in exchange for a 2029 third-round pick.